-Salt is absolutely necessary for human beings.
+It’s indispensable for human beings.

-This is the birth of Japanese salt.
+This is its birth story.

 1. Fermentation and Salt

-Salt is the oldest seasoning in human history.
+It is the oldest seasoning in human history.

-If there is salt, bad bacteria cannot live.
+Because if there is salt, bad bacteria cannot live.

 This fact has played quite an important role in the production of fermented seasonings.